*PUBLISHING WINTER 2023*

 translated from the French by DANIELLA SHREIR

-with writing by PHUONG LE and ALICE BLACKHURST
+with an introduction by ALICE BLACKHURST

 I make films to fill my time.
 If I had the strength to do nothing, I would do nothing.
 It is only because I haven’t the strength to do nothing that I make films.
 For no other reason.
 This is the truest thing I can say about my practice.